-In this article, I take a look at a few of the more common causes of pain in ball of foot as well as some steps for ball of foot pain relief and prevention practices.
+In this article, I take a look at a few of the more common causes of pain in the ball of the foot as well as some steps for the ball of foot pain relief and prevention practices.

-Sometimes this discomfort can be characterized as a sharp pain in ball of foot and in other instances the discomfort might be described as a burning or aching sensation just behind the toes.
+Sometimes this discomfort can be characterized as a sharp pain in the ball of the foot and in other instances, the discomfort might be described as a burning or aching sensation just behind the toes.
 Sometimes ball of foot and toe pain occur together; one might also experience tingling or numbness in the toes.

 Sometimes the ball of your foot pain will come on suddenly, but typically this develops gradually over time.

 So what causes the ball of foot pain known as metatarsalgia?
 Generally speaking, this foot pain in the ball of foot stems from being active or from wearing shoes that do not fit well or that have high heels that put excess weight on the forefront of the foot.
 (See a slideshow on the worst shoes for your feet.)

 High-impact sports stress the ball of the foot, such as a running ball of foot pain, are not uncommon.
 Stress fractures can also increase one’s risk of metatarsalgia, as can being overweight.

 Abnormal foot structures such as a high arch, a second toe that exceeds the length of the big toe or hammertoe can cause metatarsalgia ball of the foot pain.